wp-plugins/recent-facebook-posts/readme.txt

 *Shortcode example*
 `[recent-facebook-posts number=10 likes=1 comments=1 excerpt_length=250 show_link=1]`

-= What about usage of your plugin in template files? = Use `<?php recent_facebook_posts(array('likes' => 1, 'excerpt_length => 140')); ?>` in your theme files.
+= Do you have a function I can use in template files? = Use `<?php recent_facebook_posts(array('likes' => 1, 'excerpt_length => 140')); ?>` in your theme files.
 The parameter is optional, it can be an array of the same values available for the shortcode.

 == Screenshots ==

-1. The black bordered circles are the fields you'll need to provide to Facebook, at a minimum.
-The green circled fields are the values you'll need to provide to Recent Facebook Posts.
-2. The green circled fields are the fields where you'll need to provide your Facebook app id and app secret (as shown in screenshot 1).
+1. The Recent Facebook Posts settings screen.
+2. This is where you'll find your App ID / API Key and App Secret in your [Facebook App Settings](https://developers.facebook.com/apps/).
+3. This is where you'll find your Facebook Page Slug on Facebook.com.

 == Changelog ==

+= 1.7 =
+* Fixed issue where strings with dots where turned into (broken) links.
+* Improved: better linebreaks
+* Improved: Now using WP Transients for caching
+* Improved: Now using WP HTTP API for fetching posts, which allows for other transfer methods besides just cURL.
+* Improved: No user access token is required any more.
+Access tokens will now *never* expire.

 = 1.6 =
 * Improved code performance and readability
 * Improved usability of admin settings